-Associated Professor of Public Service, NYU Wagner; Professor of Medicine and Health Policy, NYU Langone School of Medicine
+Associated Professor of Public Service, NYU Wagner; Professor of Medicine and Population Health, NYU Langone School of Medicine

 Marc N. Gourevitch, MD., MPH, is Professor and founding Chair of the Department of Population Health at the NYU School of Medicine.
 The focus of Dr. Gourevitch's work is on developing approaches that leverage both healthcare delivery and policy- and community-level -level interventions to advance the health of populations.
 Dr. Gourevitch is co-Director of the Community Engagement and Population Health Research Core of the Clinical and Translational Science Institute that bridges NYU and the NYC Health and Hospitals Corporation, and leads NYU's participation in the NYC Clinical Data Research Network funded by PCORI.
 His research interests center on health service utilization and clinical epidemiology among drug users and other underserved populations; integrating pharmacologic treatments for opioid and alcohol dependence into primary care; and strategies for bridging academic research with applied challenges faced by health care delivery systems and public sector initiatives.
 From 2004-2012, Dr. Gourevitch served as Director of NYU’s Division of General Internal Medicine.
 Dr. Gourevitch holds joint appointments in the Departments of Medicine and of Psychiatry as well as at NYU’s Robert F. Wagner Graduate School of Public Service.
 A graduate of Harvard College and Harvard Medical School, he trained in primary care/internal medicine at NYU and Bellevue and received his Master’s of Public Health with a concentration in epidemiology from the Mailman School of Public Health.